-Here’s a perfect example of a dash cam leading to an arrest of a reckless driver back in 2019.
+Here’s a perfect example of a dash cam leading to law enforcement arresting a reckless driver back in 2019.

 Will using a dash cam change your insurance costs?

-Dash Cam Mounting Laws are in place in order to protect the driver from obstructing their own driving view.
+Mounting Laws are in place in order to protect the driver from obstructing the driver’s view.
 For mounting, general common sense is the best strategy for ensuring you are a law abiding citizen.
-There aren’t explicit rules or laws on the use of a dash cam.
-Generally, most states allow you to mount your dash cam onto your windshield in a safe and non-obtrusive way.
-This means setting up your dash cam underneath your rear view mirror is the safest spot.
-Do not mount your dash cam in the driver’s or side passenger’s view.
+There aren’t explicit rules or laws on the use of a dash camera.
+Generally, most states allow you to mount dash cams onto your windshield in a safe and non-obtrusive way.
+This means setting up dash cams underneath your rear view mirror is the safest spot.
+Do not mount your dash camera in the passenger or driver’s side view.